bplmaps/lmec-main-site/content/articles/interview-steven-beaucher.md.md

 That map is cartoony, but it's visionary and it shows planning hubris, so I think that could win for both.

-This exhibition is supported by a grant from the Barr Foundation.
+> This upcoming exhibition, _Getting Around Town: Four Centuries of Mapping Boston in Transit_, is supported by a grant from the [Barr Foundation](https://www.barrfoundation.org/).